15 Types of Counseling: Careers, Settings, and Specialties

 What factors should be considered when choosing a counseling specialty?

-When choosing a counseling specialty, consider personal interests, strengths, values, career goals, and the population you want to work with.
+When choosing a counseling specialty, consider your interests, strengths, values, career goals, and the population you want to serve.

 What are the differences between a counselor and a psychologist?